Rebbie Jackson

 Maureen Reillette "Rebbie" Jackson-Brown (/ˈriːbi/; born May 29, 1950) is an American singer and the eldest child of the Jackson family of musicians.
 She first performed on stage with her siblings during shows in Las Vegas, Nevada, at the MGM Grand Hotel and Casino in 1974, before subsequently appearing in the television series The Jacksons.
-Her sister La Toya was born on her sixth birthday.
 At age 34, Jackson released her debut album Centipede (1984).
-The album featured songs written by Smokey Robinson, Prince, and Jackson's younger brother Michael, whose contribution (the title track "Centipede") became Rebbie's most successful single release.
-By the end of the 1980s, the singer had released two more albums in quick succession: Reaction (1986) and R U Tuff Enuff (1988).
+The album's title track was written by her younger brother Michael and it has been her most successful single release.
+Jackson released two more albums: Reaction (1986) and R U Tuff Enuff (1988).

-Following a 7-year hiatus in her musical career, Jackson returned with a cover of "Forever Young" for the Free Willy 2: The Adventure Home soundtrack before the release of the 1998 album Yours Faithfully three years later.
-The production of the album, her last to date, was a collaboration with artists and producers such as Men of Vizion's Spanky Williams, Keith Thomas, and Eliot Kennedy.
+Following a 7-year hiatus, Jackson returned with a cover of "Forever Young" for the Free Willy 2: The Adventure Home soundtrack before the release of the 1998 album Yours Faithfully three years later.
+The production of this, her last album, was a collaboration with artists and producers such as Men of Vizion's Spanky Williams, Keith Thomas, and Eliot Kennedy.
 It also featured contributions from her children.
-In 2011, Rebbie embarked on the Pick Up the Phone Tour, which is dedicated to teens from all over the U.S. who have committed suicide.
+In 2011, Rebbie embarked on the Pick Up the Phone Tour, which is dedicated to teenagers from all over the U.S. who have died by suicide.

 Life and career

 Childhood and youth

-Maureen Reillette Jackson was born at 2300 Jackson Street in Gary, Indiana from a working-class family on May 29, 1950.
-She is first daughter of Joseph Walter "Joe" (July 26, 1928 - June 27, 2018), and Katherine Esther (née Scruse, May 4, 1930), she is the eldest of their 10 children.
-Her siblings are Jackie, Tito, Jermaine, La Toya, Marlon, Brandon (d.
+Maureen Reillette Jackson was born at 2300 Jackson Street in Gary, Indiana to a working-class family on May 29, 1950.
+She is the first daughter of Joseph Walter "Joe" (July 26, 1928 – June 27, 2018), and Katherine Esther (née Scruse, May 4, 1930), she is the eldest of their 10 children.
+Her siblings are Jackie, Tito (d.
+September 15, 2024), Jermaine, La Toya (born on Rebbie's sixth birthday), Marlon, Brandon (d.
 March 12, 1957), Michael (d.
 June 25, 2009), Randy, and Janet.

 Joseph was a steel mill employee who often performed in a rhythm and blues (R&B) band called the Falcons with his brother, Luther.
 Katherine is a Jehovah's Witness and raised her children to follow the religion.
 Rebbie, La Toya, and Michael became the most devout of the children as time progressed.
 Reflecting on her early life, Rebbie acknowledged in a 1980s magazine interview that her role within the family had been that of a "second mother" to her younger siblings, whom she would often babysit, along with her eldest brother Jackie.
-She graduated from Theodore Roosevelt High school in Gary in 1968.
+She graduated from Theodore Roosevelt High School in Gary in 1968.